 On the Isle of Bute, we are lucky to have two community garden projects.
 The most recent, the Chapel Hill Accessible Gardens, was opened last year by the local MP Brendan O’Hara and is run by community business Fyne Futures.
-The aim is total inclusion – the raised beds can be enjoyed by everyone – and the opportunity to learn about plants and eating healthily, with classes in cooking and raw food preparation.
+The aim is total inclusion – the raised beds can be enjoyed by everyone – and the opportunity to learn about plants, with classes in cooking and raw food preparation.

 Our second community garden is in the south of the island, in the form of the Kingarth & Kilchattan Bay Community Orchard.
 It features a variety of apple trees, many donated by local company Coffee Conscience, and anyone is free to collect and eat as they so please.